gomlx/gomlx/README.md

 It can be used to train, fine-tune, modify and combine machine learning models.
-It provides all the tools to make that work easy: from a complete set of differentiable operators, all the way to UI tools to plot metrics while training in a notebooy.
+It provides all the tools to make that work easy: from a complete set of differentiable operators, all the way to UI tools to plot metrics while training in a notebook.

 It's main backend engine based on [OpenXLA/PJRT](https://github.com/openxla/xla) uses just-in-time compilation to CPU and GPU (optionally TPUs also).